Other cloud storage and online backup articles

 WeTransfer is one of the simplest services to use for sharing large files.
 A few clicks of the mouse and the website will automatically send files for you, and these will be available to download for seven days.
 Everything is very user-friendly, too, with a step-by-step wizard to walk you through the upload process.

-For $12 a month (around £9.50, AU$16) or $120 (around £95, AU$160) per year you can upgrade to WeTransfer Plus which allows up to 20GB of file transfers at a time, and 100GB of storage.
+You can transfer up to 2GB on a free account, but for $12 a month (around £9.50) or $120 (around £95) per year you can upgrade to WeTransfer Plus which allows up to 20GB of file transfers at a time, and 1TB of storage.
 You will also have the option to set a password to download files – plus you can customise backgrounds and emails if you wish.

 Formerly BitTorrent Sync, this handy utility uses the BitTorrent protocol – designed specifically for sharing big files – to sync files directly between your devices.
 This peer-to-peer connection can be used for two or more devices, such as a phone and desktop PC.